Ukraine's Yanukovich flirts with Russia as election looms

 “We would like to become observers in this organisation so that we would be able to take part in integration processes on this territory,” Yanukovich said.

-Yanukovich’s Party of the Regions hopes to get a renewed majority at Oct.
-28 elections despite signs of flagging support in parts of the country’s industrialised east and south, with high gas prices paid by consumers traditionally seen as a major shortcoming of the Ukrainian leadership.
+Yanukovich’s Party of the Regions hopes to get a renewed majority at October 28 elections despite signs of flagging support in parts of the country’s industrialized east and south, with high gas prices paid by consumers traditionally seen as a major shortcoming of the Ukrainian leadership.

 Supporting Putin, who is popular among the Russian-speaking population of Ukraine, was crucial for Yanukovich in his victory in 2010 presidential election, when he trounced the leader of the 2004-2005 Orange Revolution Yulia Tymoshenko.